jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 ### Use meaningful, relatable images that add value & clarity to the information on the page
 * Make sure your images are meaningful and add value & clarity to the text information on the page
-* Autistic users wanted images to ## meaningful and congruent with the story on the page.
+* Autistic users wanted images to be meaningful and congruent with the story on the page.
 Images must add value, provide more information or clarification to the text, represent information visually (e.g. infographics).